AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 If it turns out that if you are a neurotic person and quite susceptible to negative emotions, there is a lot of different things that you can try, but you should know that many people worse off than yourself have found things that worked well for them, so don't abandon this too soon.
 It's worth starting [here](https://80000hours.org/career-guide/how-to-be-successful/#2-if-necessary-make-mental-health-your-top-priority), and trying [these](https://slatestarcodex.com/2014/06/16/things-that-sometimes-help-if-youre-depressed/) evidenced-based treatments for depressive moods, or [these](https://slatestarcodex.com/2015/07/13/things-that-sometimes-work-if-you-have-anxiety/) for anxious.

 If it turns out that you are not very neurotic, the next few things that you should give equal importance to from the big5 are increasing your extraversion, agreeableness, and conscientousness, by trying [these](https://www.lesswrong.com/posts/ZbgCx2ntD5eu8Cno9/how-to-be-happy#Happiness__personality__and_skills).
-Don't focus on openness at all (at least not for job satisfaction).
+Don't focus on openness at all (at least not for JS).

 Even more important than any of the BIG5 traits (including neuroticism) is your self-esteem.
 Your self-esteem is the biggest personality variable which can mediate JS, and you can attempt to improve it [by trying these](https://www.lesswrong.com/posts/ZbgCx2ntD5eu8Cno9/how-to-be-happy#Happiness__personality__and_skills).
 Less important but still so are your self-efficacy and locus of control.
 A basic primer on improving locus of control is [this](https://www.lesswrong.com/posts/RWo4LwFzpHNQCTcYt/how-to-beat-procrastination#spirals), but for a more thorough treatment, CBT is basically a match for this - have a look at the book Learned Optimism by Martin Seligman.
 As for self-efficacy, it might be worth trying some of [these](https://positivepsychology.com/3-ways-build-self-efficacy/) or researching farther.

-If that all sounds overwhelming, 80000 hours again has some good [advice](https://80000hours.org/2014/12/stop-worrying-so-much-about-the-long-term/) which is:
+If everything all sounds overwhelming, 80000 hours again has some good [advice](https://80000hours.org/2014/12/stop-worrying-so-much-about-the-long-term/) which is:
 > Especially if you’re at the start of your career, try not to worry too much about what you’re going to do long-term.
 Instead, focus on making your next decision. | The best way to take account of the long-term is to focus on taking a step that will improve your career capital and help you learn more.

 and William MacAskill (one of the EA founders), in his TED talk, recommends learning things to build skills if you're unsure about what to do long-term.

 # Conclusion

-In conclusion, the final take away from all of this to keep it simple is to do the following, in order of priority:
+In conclusion, the final take away from all of this to keep it simple(r) is to do the following, in order of priority:

 **The Job**
 * The most important characteristic of a job is that it is socially supporting in allowing you to receive feedback, from your supervisors and coworkers